 Forecast Contributor – Richard Markland, Region 4 Fisheries Technician

-Bass- Fishing is good.
-Largemouth, Spots and Smallmouth are being caught on deep crankbaits or small shad like baits, spinnerbaits, Ned rigs, plastic finesse worms, soft jerk baits, creature baits, jigs by fishing along rocky points, standing brush or around docks.
+Bass– Fishing is slow – As the water cools the bite should pick up.
+Largemouth, Spots and Smallmouth are being caught on crankbaits or small shad like baits, spinnerbaits, Ned rigs, plastic finesse worms, soft jerk baits, creature baits, jigs by fishing along rocky points, standing brush or around docks.
 Topwater early morning and late evening.

 Crappie– No Report